 District Heating, Cooling & Power with on-site renewable energy

 The Energy Hub is a mechanism for exchanging energy via the grids between its members (households, renewable energy plants, offices, businesses), who may be both consumers and suppliers.
-The members exchange information on their energy production and energy needs with the Energy Hub.
+The members are concerned with energy generation within the built environment, district heating, cooling and power, energy conversion and storage, and sharing energy resources.
+The members exchange information on their energy production and energy needs with the Energy Hub and may exchange heat and cooling via a heat sharing network.
 The Hub then distributes the available energy in the most efficient way.

-Renewable energy may be generated by individual members (e.g. from solar thermal panels or PV on residences) or by central means (a ground source energy or a large combined heat and power plant) located within the district that may be fuelled by solar energy, biofuel or hydrogen.
+Renewable energy may be generated by individual members (e.g. from heat pumps, solar thermal panels or PV on residences) or by central means (from ground source energy or a large combined heat and power plant) located within the district that may be fuelled by solar energy, biofuel or hydrogen.

-Central to the E-Hub project is the Multi Commodity Powermatcher: this smart controller allocates energy dynamically to its most demanding members from the most efficient sources of supply.
+Central to the E-Hub project is the Multi Commodity Matcher: this smart controller allocates energy dynamically to its most demanding members from the most efficient sources of supply.

-The aim is to design systems and mechanisms to achieve low energy districts or, ultimately, zero energy districts.
+The aim is to design systems and mechanisms to achieve low energy districts and, ultimately, zero energy districts.